kosmobiker/godel_mlflow_demo/README.md

 1. What is MLflow?
 2. How to install MLflow and run it?
 3. Case study: House pricing predictions
+    * Model Selection
+    * Hyperparameter Optimization

 ## What is MLflow?
 ### Experiment tracking:

 Keeping track of all the relevant information from an ML experiment; varies from experiment to experiment.
-Experiment tracking helps with Reproducibility, Organization and Optimization
+Experiment tracking helps with Reproducibility, Organization and Optimization.

 Tracking experiments in spreadsheets helps but falls short in all the key points.

-### MLflow:
+### MLflow Modules:

 *"An Open source platform for the machine learning lifecycle"*